Goma

 with an additional 500,000 displaced people.

-Goma is administratively divided into two urban municipalities: Goma and Karisimbi, which are further subdivided into 18 quarters, colloquially recognized as "neighborhoods" in the English lexicon.
-The city is home to several notable landmarks, including Goma International Airport, the UNESCO World Heritage Site Virunga National Park, the private Christian co-educational school Adventist University of Goma, the University of Goma, and is also surrounded by the active Virunga volcanic range, which includes volcanoes Nyamulagira, Nyiragongo, Mikeno, Visoke, Gahinga, Karisimbi, and Sabinyo.
-Goma also hosts the annual Amani Festival, the Free University of the Great Lakes Countries, which supports local development initiatives, as well as the regional cultural center and art school, Foyer Culturel de Goma.
+Goma is administratively divided into two communes: Goma and Karisimbi, which are further subdivided into 18 quarters (quartiers).
+The city is home to several notable landmarks, including Goma International Airport, the UNESCO World Heritage Site Virunga National Park, the private Christian co-educational school Adventist University of Goma, the University of Goma, and is surrounded by the active Virunga volcanic range, which includes volcanoes Nyamulagira, Nyiragongo, Mikeno, Visoke, Gahinga, Karisimbi, and Sabinyo.
+Goma hosts the annual Amani Festival, the Free University of the Great Lakes Countries, which supports local development initiatives, and the regional cultural center and art school, Foyer Culturel de Goma.

-The recent history of Goma has been dominated by the volcano and the Rwandan genocide of 1994, which in turn fueled the First and Second Congo Wars.
+The recent history of Goma has been dominated by the volcano and the Rwandan genocide of 1994, which fueled the First and Second Congo Wars.
 The aftermath of these events was still having effects on the city and its surroundings in 2010.
 The city was captured by rebels of the March 23 Movement during the M23 rebellion in late 2012, and then retaken by Congolese government forces.
-As of Jan 2025, the city is once again under the control of M23, following a fresh offensive by the group that culminated in the Battle of Goma.
+As of January 2025, the city is once again under the control of M23, following a fresh offensive by the group that culminated in the Battle of Goma.

 Etymology

 The name Goma derived from a modification of ngoma, the city's former designation, a term of profound cultural and linguistic relevance among Bantu-speaking communities throughout Central, Southern, and East Africa.
 Ngoma is translated as "drum", and is commonly associated with ritual dances and ceremonies in these regions.

 This etymological link is believed to allude to the resonant, drum-like sounds emitted during a volcanic eruption that altered the area's historical topography.
 The eruption led to the destruction of the original village, prompting its inhabitants to disperse and establish three new villages: Ngoma, which evolved into modern Goma; Matcha, contemporary Sake; and Munti, which is now known as Munigi groupement of Bukumu Chiefdom.

 Residents of Goma are sometimes referred to as Gomatraciens, though this term is seldom used locally.
 The suffix "-tracien" has scientific connotation classifications, often associated with the taxonomy of animal species, particularly amphibians, which has led to its perception as artificial and unsuitable for describing human inhabitants.
 Instead, the term Goméen is favored for its more humanistic and natural connotation.